whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 There are five types of activity messages:

-- **Command running**: Marked with gray color, these messages inform you of commands currently in progress.<!-- These are the commands that you have entered into the manager GUI.-->
+- **Command running**: Marked with gray color, these messages inform you of commands currently in progress.
 - **Command successful**: Marked with green color, these messages identify successfully completed commands.
 To learn about the underlying commands and their syntax, click **Details**, and then click a command link.
 - **Info messages**: Marked with blue color, these messages inform you of normal transitions that occur at a single point in time during the creation or management of the filesystem, often in response to a command entered into the GUI.
 A single command may cause several such events to occur.
 - **Warning alerts**: Marked with yellow color, these messages usually indicate that the filesystem is operating in degraded mode; for example, when a target fails over, high availability is no longer true for that target.
 A warning message marks a status change that has a specific **Begin** and **End** time.
 A warning is active at the beginning of the status change and inactive at the end of the status change; for example, a warning message may inform you that an OST has gone offline, and that message is active until the OST becomes operational again.
 Not all warnings necessarily signify a degraded state; for example, a target recovery to a failover server signifies that the failover occurred successfully.